tokens-studio/sd-example-react/README.md

-# Using tokens using StyleDictionary with React
+# Building on tokens using StyleDictionary with React

 A simple example of using multi file tokens exported via [tokens.studio](https://tokens.studio/) or [penpot](https://penpot.app/).